Generalized Many-Body Dispersion Correction through Random-phase Approximation for Chemically Accurate Density Functional Theory: Results

-The proposed DNN-MBDQ model exhibits reduced mean absolute errors, although by a small margin, compared to its dipole-only based DNN-MBD version coupled with both PBE0 and PBE functionals while compared to other MBD-corrected models the lower errors, remain marked.
-Even in the case of the DNN-MBDQ, dispersion corrected PBE0 provides the smallest error for the considered S66x8 dataset, in line to what observed in the DNN-MBD as well as other dipole-only MBD models.\\ Very recently, we became aware that a beyond-dipole MBD model including quadrupolar effects and denominated MBD+Q@rsSCS was also proposed by Massa, Ambrosetti and Silvestrelli.\cite{massabeyond} In their approach the coupled quantum harmonic oscillators modelling many-body dispersion are parametrized by a mixed approach based on both the Tkatchenko-Scheffler polarizability rescaling and Johnson' exchange dipole model.\cite{johnsonhigher} This differs substantially from our approach where quadrupole polarizabilities are simply obtained recursively from dipole ones, in turn derived from our DNN-based Tkatchenko-Scheffler polarizability scheme.
-Table \ref{tab:comp} directly compares the MBD+Q@rsSCS and our DNN-MBDQ model based on the complete S66x8 dataset, the S66x7 subset where the shortest inter-molecular distances are disregarded as well as the S66 dataset.
+The proposed DNN-MBDQ model exhibits reduced mean absolute errors, although by a small margin, compared to its dipole-only based DNN-MBD version coupled with both PBE0 and PBE functionals while for the B86bPBE dispersionless functional, the DNN-MBDQ model introduces a more consistent improvement compared to the DNN-MBD and it reaches a notably small value of 0.19 kcal/mol.
+The MAE of the DNN-MBDQ model coupled to the PBE and PBE0 functionals is always lower than the one relative to other MBD-based models, for which reference data are found in literature, however, except for the B86bPBE functional the DNN-MBDQ model have an slightly higher MARE value.
+Even in the case of the DNN-MBDQ, dispersion corrected PBE0 provides the smallest error for the considered S66x8 dataset, in line to what observed in the DNN-MBD as well as for other dipole-only MBD models.\\ As anticipated earlier, Massa \emph{et al.} have recently proposed a beyond-dipole MBD model based on the RPA formalism termed MBD+Q@rsSCS, to be coupled to DFT\cite{massabeyond,massabeyond2} and it is thus of interest to compare it with our DNN-MBDQ model.
+In their approach the coupled quantum harmonic oscillators modelling many-body dispersion are parametrized by a mixed approach based on both the Tkatchenko-Scheffler polarizability rescaling and Johnson' exchange dipole model.\cite{johnsonhigher} This differs substantially from our approach where quadrupole polarizabilities are obtained recursively from dipole ones, in turn derived from our DNN-based volume-rescaling scheme.
+Table \ref{tab:comp} directly compares the MBD+Q@rsSCS and our DNN-MBDQ model based on the complete S66x8 dataset, the S66x7 subset where the shortest inter-molecular distances are disregarded as well as the S66 dataset for both the PBE and PBE0 functionals.

-In all the data sets considered, and for both PBE and PBE0 cases, the DNN-MBDQ consistently exhibits lower (in some cases by nearly 50\%) MAE compared to MBD+Q@rsSCS one despite the latter relies on the optimization of two range-separation parameters while a single parameter is optimized for our DNN-MBDQ model.
-In both models, the removal of the shortest inter-molecular distance (S66x7) involves a lowering of the error compared to the full S66x8 set and this can be attributed to the shared damping function employed for all the multipolar interaction blocks as discussed by Massa \emph{et al.}, and this is common to both the MBD+Q@rsSCS and DNN-MBDQMBD models.\cite{massabeyond}